kiwi-suite/kiwi42-docs/index.rst

 .. _raum42: https://raum42.at/
 .. _Zend Framework: https://framework.zend.com/

-The main documentation for kiwi42 is organized into a couple sections:
+The documentation is organized into following main sections:

 * :ref:`intro-docs`

+Get a basic understanding of what the idea behind kiwi42 is.

 * :ref:`start-docs`
 * :ref:`build-docs`
 * :ref:`frontend-docs`
 * :ref:`modules-docs`
 * :ref:`extend-docs`

 .. _intro-docs: